-Because once our kids know how to be safe online, there are still three other needs, or skills, that we absolutely need to teach them.
+Because once your child knows how to be safe online, there are still three other needs, or skills, that you absolutely need to teach her.

-We are leaving them to "spin their wheels" when we don't teach these.
+You are leaving her to "spin her wheels" when you don't teach these.

-The four prongs that we need to instill in our kids about the online world are:
+The four prongs that you need to instill in your child about the online world are:

-And just like someone can't just tell us to "Eat healthily!" or "Study hard!" without teaching what this looks, sounds, and feels like, we can't just tell our kids to "be safe" or to "have balance" in their online use.
+And just like someone can't just tell you to "Eat healthily!" or "Study hard!" without teaching what this looks, sounds, and feels like, you can't just tell your child to "be safe" or to "have balance" in her online use.

-We have to teach them how to do this.
+You have to teach her how to do this.

-We set aside a designated time to teach.
+You set aside a designated time to talk about this topic.

-We purposefully teach our kids what they need to know.
+You purposefully teach your child what she needs to know.

-And we don't mince words about what's important.
+And you don't mince words about what's important.

-And, most importantly, we address all four essential prongs.
+And, most importantly, you address all four essential prongs.

-We start with balance and safety because these are the front wheels while our kids are learning.
+You start with balance and safety because these are the front wheels while your child is learning.

-But we definitely don't stop the car with the last two prongs.
+But you definitely don't stop the car with the last two prongs.

-Wisdom and kindness are how we move from "okay online right now" to raising a thoughtful, kind leader who:
+Wisdom and kindness are how you move from "okay online right now" to raising a thoughtful, kind leader who: